chrysomallos/lor-deck-encoder/README.md

 # lor-deck-encoder - Legends of Runeterra - Deck Encoder

-This is a JavaScript ES6 port of the Legends of Runeterra deck encoder/decoder.
-The goal of this project is to keep up-to-date with Riot's [Implementation](https://github.com/RiotGames/LoRDeckCodes), stay as close to the original result schema as possible, and use minimal runtime dependencies (instead of testing).
+This project is a JavaScript ES6 port of the Legends of Runeterra deck encoder/decoder.
+Its goal is to stay up-to-date with Riot’s [implementation](https://github.com/RiotGames/LoRDeckCodes), maintain close adherence to the original result schema, and use minimize additional runtime dependencies (excluding testing).

 ## Installation

-The package require [Node.js](https://nodejs.org/en/) min version 22.x, because we using [Object.groupBy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/groupBy) and [Map.groupBy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/groupBy).
+The package require [Node.js](https://nodejs.org/en/) with version 22.x or above, because we using [Object.groupBy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/groupBy) and [Map.groupBy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/groupBy).
 Use the package manager [yarn](https://yarnpkg.com/) to install this package.

 Like:
 ```